TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Hard. only after showing the default components - show what components can be easily switched in TG2, and how

 .. todo:: Difficulty: Medium.
-Add lifecycle of TG project.
+Add lifecycle of TG project in the getting to know TG section.

 .. todo:: Difficulty: Medium. highlight the test suite:  and the goodness of test driven development.